drlukeparry/pyslm/docs/examples/basic_geometry.rst

 The typical infill pattern consists of a series of boundaries obtained by slicing that are offset and the interior region infilled with hatch vectors, constantly spaced with hatch distance :math:`h_d` and orientated at hatch angle :math:`\theta_h`.
-The offsets of the boundary are arbitrarily chosen but often compensate for the beam size and additional offsetting to reduce the likelihood for porosity.
+The offsets of the boundary are arbitrarily chosen but often compensate for the beam size and additional offsetting to reduce the likelihood for producing porosity and other defects due to instability in the process.

 .. image:: ../images/examples/lpbf_slm_layer_geometry_scan_vectors.png
    :width: 600